Tom Torlakson: Early life

 His younger brother, James Torlakson, is an artist in San Francisco, California.
 Another younger brother (Christopher Torlakson) is deceased.
 Torlakson attended Westmoor High School in Daly City, California.
 On May 25, 2017, Torlakson issued the commencement address where he graduated from 50 years ago.

 Torlakson served in the U.S. Merchant Marine during the Vietnam War from 1967 to 1970.
 His assignments included Guam, Vietnam, Thailand and later on Chevron oil tankers to Alaska which was his first job where he was a union member.
 In 1968, he received the Merchant Marines Vietnam Service Medal.
 After his maritime service, Torlakson attended the University of California, Berkeley.
 He earned a B.A. in History in 1971, and an M.A. in Education in 1977.

-Torlakson is married to Mae Cendana, a member of the Ambrose Recreation and Park District board of directors.
-He has two daughters, Tiffany and Tamara, from a previous marriage.
+He began work as a science teacher in 1972.

+Politics

+Torlakson served on the Antioch City Council from 1978 to 1980 and was a member of the Contra Costa County Board of Supervisors from 1980 to 1996.

-First two State Assembly terms
+California State Assembly

 In 1996 Torlakson, then a Contra Costa County Supervisor, ran for the California State Assembly seat of term-limited Bob Campbell (D-Richmond).
 He defeated George Miller IV, son of veteran congressman George Miller III, in the Democratic primary.
 Torlakson campaigned with the slogan, "His own name, his own record."
 He was easily reelected in 1998.

-State Senate
+California State Senate

 In 2000 Torlakson won an expensive, hard fought campaign to unseat Republican state Senator Richard Rainey (R-Walnut Creek) by 12%.
 While serving in the State Senate, Torlakson was appointed to chair the important Senate Appropriations Committee.